-- 1. Install the FDE drives (see "Installing FDE drives"). - 2.
-Enable the Full Disk Encryption premium feature (see "Enabling premium features" on page 185). - 3.
-Create an array and enable array security (see "Securing a RAID array" on page 193).
+- 1. Install the FDE drives (see "Installing FDE drives" on page 217). - 2.
+Enable the Full Disk Encryption premium feature (see "Enabling premium features" on page 217). - 3.
+Create an array and enable array security (see "Securing a RAID array" on page 224).
+You can also enable security for a disk pool.
+The procedure is exactly the same as that for an array.